 Corrupt activities in relation to:

-- Public officials & Foreign Public Officials;

-- Agents & Judicial Officers;

-- Members of the prosecuting authority;

-- Unauthorized gratification received or offered by or to a party with an employment relationship;

-- Witnesses and evidential material during certain proceedings;
+- Public officials & Foreign Public Officials. - Agents & Judicial Officers. - Members of the prosecuting authority. - Unauthorized gratification received or offered by or to a party with an employment relationship. - Witnesses and evidential material during certain proceedings. - Contracts.

-- Contracts;

-- Procuring and withdrawal of tenders;